wcfrobert/ezweld/README.md

 </div>

-A fillet weld actually has three failure planes, and we typically assume failure to occur along the inclined throat of the weld.
+A fillet weld actually has three failure planes, but we typically assume failure to occur along the inclined throat of the weld.
 Therefore, the local coordinate system must also be rotated 45 degrees.
 Refer to this [Engineering Stack Exchange post](https://engineering.stackexchange.com/questions/37181/why-is-fillet-weld-assumed-to-be-in-a-state-of-pure-shear-stress) for more info.
-Let's first establish the necessary transformation matrix for each patch of weld.
+Let's first establish the necessary transformation matrix.

 First, the longitudinal basis vector **(x')** is established by the start and end point of the weld line defined by the user.